Many-hypercube codes: High-rate quantum error-correcting codes for high-performance fault-tolerant quantum computing: Introduction

 In this work, we propose another family of high-rate concatenated quantum codes.
 The characteristic feature of our proposal is the use of quantum error-detecting codes~\cite{2}, which have distance 2 and therefore can detect an error but cannot correct it.
 By concatenating the error-detecting codes, we can increase the code distance and thus obtain error-correcting codes.
 The advantage of the quantum error-detecting codes is their simple structure.
-Harnessing this advantage, Knill proposed concatenated quantum error-detecting codes called the ${C_4/C_6}$ scheme and achieved very high performance, i.e., the first realization of the error threshold exceeding 1\% in a circuit-level noise model~\cite{44}.
-(Recently, the concatenation of the ${C_4/C_6}$ scheme and the concatenated quantum Hamming codes mentioned above has been proposed to improve the performance of the latter~\cite{45}, but this still has the above-mentioned two issues, that is, the rate becomes rather lower and the decoding is still based on hard-decision decoding.)
+Harnessing this advantage, Knill proposed concatenated quantum error-detecting codes called the ${C_4/C_6}$ scheme and achieved very high performance, i.e., the first realization of the error threshold exceeding 1\% in a circuit-level noise model~\cite{45}.
+(Recently, the concatenation of the ${C_4/C_6}$ scheme and the concatenated quantum Hamming codes mentioned above has been proposed to improve the performance of the latter~\cite{46}, but this still has the above-mentioned two issues, that is, the rate becomes rather lower and the decoding is still based on hard-decision decoding.)
 However, the ${C_4/C_6}$ scheme is based on a single-logical-qubit encoding, like the surface code, and therefore its encoding rate approaches zero rapidly as the code size increases.
-Unlike the ${C_4/C_6}$ scheme, we concatenate high-rate quantum error-detecting codes.
-In this work, we focus on the ${[\![ 6,4,2]\!]}$ code (see Appendix~\ref{C642} for its details), where four qubits are encoded into six qubits and the distance is 2.
+Unlike the ${C_4/C_6}$ scheme, the proposed concatenated codes have high encoding rates.
+In this work, we focus on the ${[\![6,4,2]\!]}$ code, which encodes four qubits into six qubits and has distance 2.
 (The reason for choosing this code is its relatively high rate and small size.
-The use of other codes, such as ${[\![ 4,2,2]\!]}$ and ${[\![ 8,6,2]\!]}$, is also interesting, but left for future work.)
-By concatenating it ${(L-1)}$ times, we obtain the ${[\![ 6^L,4^L,2^L]\!]}$ code, which we refer to as level-$L$ C642.
-Although it is not a constant-rate code, that is, its rate, ${(4/6)^L}$, approaches zero as $L$ becomes larger, the rate is remarkably high for small $L$, e.g., 30\% (20\%) at the level 3 (4) with distance 8 (16), which is higher than not only the surface code, but also well-studied qLDPC codes~\cite{36,37,38,39}.
-Thus the C642, which we also call ``many-hypercube codes" for the reason explained later (Fig.~\ref{fig1}), will be promising as a near-term target.
+The use of other codes, such as ${[\![4,2,2]\!]}$ and ${[\![8,6,2]\!]}$, is also interesting, but left for future work.)
+By concatenating it ${(L-1)}$ times, we obtain the ${[\![ N^{(L)},K^{(L)},D^{(L)}]\!]}={[\![6^L,4^L,2^L]\!]}$ code, which we refer to as the ${[\![6^L,4^L,2^L]\!]}$ level-$L$ many-hypercube code or simply the level-$L$ many-hypercube code for the reason explained later.
+Although it is not a constant-rate code, that is, its rate, $K^{(L)}/N^{(L)}={(4/6)^L}$, approaches zero as $L$ becomes larger, the rate is remarkably high for small $L$, e.g., 30\% (20\%) at the level 3 (4) with distance 8 (16), which is higher than not only the surface code, but also well-studied qLDPC codes~\cite{36,37,38,39,40}.
+Thus the many-hypercube codes will be promising as a near-term target.
 Note that the number of logical qubits is not limited to $K^{(L)}=4^L$.
-Using M code blocks encoded with the level-$L$ C642 as fault-tolerant quantum registers~\cite{43}, we can use $MK^{(L)}$ logical qubits for fault-tolerant quantum computing.
+Using $M$ code blocks encoded with the level-$L$ many-hypercube codes as fault-tolerant quantum registers~\cite{44}, we can use $MK^{(L)}$ logical qubits for fault-tolerant quantum computing.